sibvisions/reactUI.example/README.md

-# reactUI.example
+# Example react UI

-An example app using the generic react UI for JVx applications.
+This example application demonstrates using the [reactUI](https://github.com/sibvisions/reactUI) as external library.
+The application will add custom screens and will use other external libraties to demonstrate the full power.